COMP311/lab-0/README.md

 ### Documentation

-As shown in the tutorial, you can right-click any component to open a menu and configure settings for that component.
+As shown in the tutorial, you can right-click a component to open a menu and configure settings for that component.
 The menu also contains a "Help" button that opens documentation for that component.
 Whenever you don't know what a component does or need to review, please refer to the documentation.
 You can also hover your mouse over a component to see a brief summary.

 You may also download a PDF containing all documentation [here](https://github.com/hneemann/Digital/releases).